-What is Raksha Bandhan?
+- What is Raksha Bandhan?

-The Raksha Bandhan is one of the purest ancient Hindu festivals celebrated every year to honor the inseparable bond of a brother and a sister.
-Raksha Bandhan symbolizes the bond of love, support, care, and protection siblings inculcate for the lifetime.
-While the relationship is unconditional and extraordinary, there is a special place for the festival in the Hindu community because we have a day dedicated to sibling love.
+Raksha Bandhan is one of the purest ancient Hindu festivals celebrated every year to honour the inseparable bond of a brother and a sister.
+It symbolizes the relationship of love, support, care, and protection that siblings share for a lifetime.

-Why do we celebrate Raksha Bandhan?
+- Why do we celebrate Raksha Bandhan?

 It is known that Lord Ganesha had no daughter but two sons.
 The brothers Shubh and Labh were a little upset about this.
 Lord Narada then persuaded Lord Ganesha to listen to his son’s request for a sister.
 This is how Lord Ganesha through his divine powers created Santoshi Maa.
 The two sons were blessed with a sister on the auspicious occasion which is now celebrated as Raksha Bandhan.

-What is the date of Raksha Bandhan?
+- What is the date of Raksha Bandhan?

 According to Hindu Mythology, Raksha Bandhan in India falls on the last day of the Hindu month Shravan.
 In 2022, the Raksha Bandhan festival will be celebrated on 11th August, Thursday.